 - Grease the tart tray with butter.
 Just butter dabbed on some kitchen roll or butter wrapper works well to grease tins with.

 - Firstly cut the pastry block into three and roll each piece out thinly enough that you can cut twelve tart bases from the pastry.
 You may need to roll up the scraps and roll again to get the full twelve tarts.

 - As you cut the tarts press them gently into the jam tart tray.

-- Brush the edges of the pastry with beaten egg and then bake in the oven for 10-12 minutes until the pastry is turning golden and the jam bubbling.
+- Brush the edges of the pastry with beaten egg and then bake in the oven for 10-12 minutes until the pastry is turning golden and the jam bubbling deliciously.

 - Allow the tarts to cool slightly in the tin and then transfer them to a wire cooling rack to cool completely.

 Remember…. jam is really hot when straight from the oven so make sure they cool properly before the kids eat them – you really don’t want them to burn their mouth.

 - Put little pastry stars or other shapes on top of the jam tarts as a decoration, you could also sprinkle with icing sugar whilst they’re still hot from the oven.

 How to serve

 - Perfect for picnics – bright, colourful, cheap and tasty!